 Reform the electricity sector

-51. The finances of the state-owned electricity company (EDM) remain weak, reflecting mainly poor management practices and below-cost electricity tariffs.
-The government will take steps in 2016 to strengthen the financial position of EDM.
+56. The finances of the state-owned electricity company (EDM) remain weak, reflecting mainly poor management practices and below-cost electricity tariffs.
+The government is in the process of taking measures to strengthen the financial position of EDM.